Court-Certified Mediator Qualification Requirements by State

 Training

 States with official court mediator rosters usually require between 20 and 40 hours of approved mediation training.
-Of those states with comprehensive statewide standards, the majority require greater training for neutrals who wish to mediate family disputes than for those interested in civil disputes.
-Domestic relations cases often involve high conflict and most of the parties in such cases are self-represented litigants.
+In many states with comprehensive statewide standards, family/domestic relations mediation requires additional specialized training and/or higher total training hours than general civil mediation.
+Domestic relations cases often involve high conflict, and many parties may be self-represented litigants.
 Mediators in family cases also often work with parties who are unfamiliar with the law, so it’s important that family court mediators are intimately aware of the nuances related to such cases.

 Experience

 Experience requirements vary by state, but most include a minimum number of mediations performed either independently or under the supervision of a mediator mentor.
 Some states will also accept mediation experience in place of other requirements.
-In Louisiana, for example, a person must be licensed to practice law in the state or have mediated at least 25 disputes or engaged in more than 500 hours of dispute resolutions.
+In Louisiana, for example, a person who is not licensed to practice law must complete at least 40 classroom hours of approved mediation training and must have mediated more than 25 disputes or completed more than 500 hours of dispute resolution work, per Louisiana law.

 Education